Intravenous Access Basics and History

 Peripherally inserted central catheters

 Peripherally inserted central catheters (PICCs) are inserted through a peripheral vein and have a catheter that varies in length from 25 to 60 cm in length and extends to the superior vena cava by the heart.
-PICCs are inserted most commonly by doctors, respiratory therapists, or specially trained registered nurses using ultrasound, chest x-rays and fluoroscopy to aid in insertion and confirm placement.
+PICCs are inserted most commonly by doctors, respiratory therapists, or specially trained registered nurses using ultrasound.
+Chest x-rays and fluoroscopy are used to aid in insertion and confirm placement.
 The PICC has a guide wire inside that is used to thread the catheter tip to its desired location, and then the wire is removed and thrown away.
-The optimal amount of time a PICC can stay in the body is not certain and is the point of many studies, but PICCs are often kept in place for weeks and sometimes for longer than a year.(2) Most PICCs are designed to accommodate power injection.
-Power injection is the insertion of a contrast media into the blood stream that illuminates in an x-ray or CT-scan.
+The optimal amount of time a PICC can stay in the body is not certain and is the point of many studies, but PICCs are often kept in place for weeks and sometimes for longer than a year.(5)

 Studies estimate that between 5 and 7 million central lines/PICCs are used annually in the United States.